iRobot90/team-task-management-system/DEMO_CREDENTIALS.md

 ## Notes

 - All passwords can be changed after login
-- New users can register, default role is Member
+- New users register with "Member" role by default
 - Only Admin can change user roles
-- Tasks can be filtered by status and assignee
+- Tasks display as responsive cards, not plain lists
+- Managers are excluded from member performance analytics
+- System supports real-time updates via WebSocket
+- All pages follow consistent design system with proper spacing